 Supplemental Security Income (SSI) is a federal program that pays benefits to adults with disabilities who have limited income and resources, and who have little or no work history.

 Adults with a work history might also be eligible for Social Security Disability (SSD).
 The Social Security Administration (SSA) runs both programs.
-While there are differences in the two benefits, the criteria for being found “disabled” are the same for both.
-Learn more about eligibility and process expectations below.
+While there are differences in the two benefits, the rules for being found “disabled” are the same for both.
+Learn more about eligibility and how the process works below.

 SSA will consider you “disabled” if you have a physical and/or mental condition that:

 SSA will need to see your medical records.
 You can get them or you can ask SSA to help you get your medical records from past & current clinics and hospitals; your lab test results and results from tests like MRIs, CAT-Scans, X-rays, EKGs; and letters or reports from doctors or psychiatrists treating you that state the diagnosis, symptoms, findings, medications and their side effects, and how your medical condition causes you to have difficulty in working or doing other life tasks.

 During the application process, a State agency that SSA works with uses doctors called “consultative examiners” who write reports for SSA.
 SSA might send you an appointment with one of these doctors.
 If you are scheduled to see a mental health doctor it can be done remotely by video.
 If you are scheduled to see a physical doctor, you will be scheduled for an in-person appointment.
 If you choose not to go due to COVID concerns it could affect your application negatively.
 Click here for the providers’ safety guidelines.